 "We wanted to create a simple solution for the modern workforce that is constantly on the move and needs instant access to current information in a quick and engaging way.
 By using employee training videos, you enable your workers to master skills faster by learning right where they perform their jobs." - Bob Paulsen, CEO & Co-Founder of PlayerLync

-With hardware solutions like Launchport by iPort, you can ensure your iPad is always charged and protected.
-LaunchPort consists of a sleeve to protect the iPad that inductively charges with the use of a tabletop station, or, when space is limited, a wall-mounting station.
+With hardware solutions like Launchport by IPORT, a great iPad wireless charging station, you can ensure your iPad is always charged and protected.
+Launchport consists of a sleeve to protect the iPad that inductively charges with the use of a tabletop station, or, when space is limited, an iPad wall mount charging station.
 Integrated magnets allow for the iPad to be mounted to either the station or any metallic surface.

 The shift toward video training shows employees that you are invested in training them in more effective and engaging ways, allows you to save money and to make content accessible and always up-to-date.